rjlee/actual-auto-categorise/README.md

 - Embedding + KNN classifier by default, with optional TensorFlow.js model for experimentation.
 - `train`, `classify`, and long-running `daemon` modes with consistent logging and graceful shutdown.
 - Cron-based scheduling with optional `actual-events` stream integration for near real-time updates.
-- Optional Web UI (session auth + TLS) for triggering runs and checking status.
+- Optional Web UI for triggering runs and checking status (fronted by Traefik for auth).
 - Docker image with baked-in health check, Node.js 22 base image, and bind-mount friendly data directory.

 ## Requirements